tixianw/FastRodReconstruction/README.md

 ## Troubleshooting

 - If you encounter any permission issues when copying files, you may need to run the `docker cp` command with sudo privileges.
-- Ensure that the `reconstruction_node.py` file is in the directory where you're `docker cp` command is refering to.
+- Ensure that the `reconstruction_node.py` file is in the directory where your terminal is at.
-- If you get an error when trying to run the `reconstruction_node.py` script, make sure you're in the correct directory (`vicon_ws`) and that the file was successfully copied into the container.

 ## Next Steps